-Geographically speaking they are similar – both rise from pristine beaches and bays of Papua New Guinea’s northern coast into a series of thickly forested hills, imposing mountain ranges and, ultimately, the Highlands.
+Geographically speaking, Morobe and Madang are quite similar – both rise from pristine beaches off Papua New Guinea’s northern coast into a series of thickly forested hills, imposing mountain ranges and, ultimately, the Highlands.

 But that is where their similarities end.
 Lae, the abandoned child of the gold-rush era, grew up hard.
 In the 1940s she was invaded by the Japanese and bombed by the Allies and is only now finding her feet as an economic and industrial hub.